All Dragon Age: The Veilguard Classes and Specializations

-The Dragon Age: The Veilguard will have a few changes to the three available classes and specializations: Mage, Warrior, and Rogue.
+The Dragon Age: The Veilguard will have some changes to the three available classes and specializations: Mage, Warrior, and Rogue.
 Here is what we know so far.

 Dragon Age - The Veilguard Classes and Specializations and combat

-All Classes and Specializations in Dragon Age: The Veilguard
+All Classes in Dragon Age: The Veilguard Explored

 • Rogue